Silversunset01/dbm/troubleshooting.md

 ## Error: Uncaught, unspecific "error" event.
 This error appears in your console because your hosting service or discord has a few internet problems.
 That's normal!
 Problem: It crashs your bot.
-To solve this you can add this easy code into a "On Initialisation" event.
+To solve this you can add this easy code into a "Bot Initialization" event.
 Make sure to put it into a "Run Script" action:
 ```js
 client.on('error', (error) => {
   if(error.message == 'Unexpected server response: 520'){